When considering a planned gift, please consult your financial advisor and the Macon County Conservation Foundation Development Office.

 Life Insurance Policy (New or Existing Paid-Up Policies): This option creates a gift to the Macon County Conservation Foundation that won’t draw funds from your estate and may increase your ability to make a significant gift.

 Land: Your gift of land with conservation values, offers you an income tax deduction and avoids being taxed for capital gains.
-Please contact the Development Office before naming the Conservation Foundation as the recipient of a piece of real estate.
+Please contact us before naming the Conservation Foundation as the recipient of a piece of real estate.

 Charitable Gift Annuity (CGA): Charitable Gift Annuities provide you with an immediate income tax deduction and regular income payments for life.
 Most commonly funded with an appreciated asset that earns a low rate of return or, like land, costs you money to maintain, a gift annuity also provides the Macon County Conservation Foundation with long-term financial support.